Home » Health Conditions » Bacterial Infections

 Antibacterial Soaps May Pose Health Risks

-If you look in your kitchen or bathroom, chances are pretty good that you have a product labeled “antibacterial.”
-Antibacterial soaps and washes are used by millions of Americans to help prevent the spread of germs.
+If you look in your kitchen or bathroom, chances are pretty good that you have a product labeled “antibacterial.” soaps and washes are used by millions of Americans to help prevent the spread of germs.
 However, the Food and Drug Administration (FDA) is now claiming that there is no evidence to support that antibacterial soaps are more effective in preventing the spread of illness than plain old soap and water.
 Not only that, but antibacterial soaps may actually pose some health risks to us.

 antibacterial-soap